1919 Tour de France: Innovations and changes

-The bicycle manufacturers had also suffered from the war and were unable to sponsor teams of cyclists.
+The bicycle manufacturers also suffered from the war and were unable to sponsor teams of cyclists.
 They worked together and sponsored more than half of the cyclists under the name "La Sportive", but effectively all the cyclists rode as individuals, wearing grey jerseys.
 The lack of team colours made riders indistinguishable and lead to the introduction of the leader's jersey.
 Cyclists were divided in an A-category (professional) and a B-category (amateurs).

 In previous years, cyclists had to take care of their own food during the race.
 In 1919, the tour organisation took care of this.

 Participants

 Race overview

 The first stage was won by Belgian Jean Rossius.
-However, he was penalised with 30 minutes for illegally helping Philippe Thys (handing him a water bottle), therefore Henri Pélissier was leading the race.
-It had not helped Thys however, because he had to abandon the race in the first stage after a large crash.
+However, he was penalised 30 minutes for illegally helping Philippe Thys (handing him a water bottle), therefore giving Henri Pélissier the lead in the race.
+It did not help Thys however, because he had to abandon the race in the first stage after a large crash.

 In the beginning of the race, Henri and Francis Pélissier were the best.
 They both finished before the rest in stage two, with Henri crossing the line first.
 In the third stage, Henri, leading the race, wanted to stop.
 Organizer Desgrange did all he could to change Pélissier's mind, and finally Pélissier started to race again.
 He was already 45 minutes behind, and the next three hours he was chasing the rest.
 He finally caught up, and finished second in the sprint, after his brother Francis.
 After that victory, Henri Pélissier said that he was a thoroughbred and the rest of the cyclists were work horses, which made the other cyclists angry.
 During that third stage, Léon Scieur punctured four times, and lost two hours.

 In the fourth stage, the rest of the cyclists (only 25 were still in race) took revenge on the Pélissier brothers.
 When they had to change bicycles, everybody else sped away from them.
 Henri Pélissier chased the rest, but was then ordered by Desgrange to stop working together with other cyclists in his pursuit.
 In the end, Henri Pélissier had lost more than 35 minutes, and his brother Francis over three hours.
 The Pélissier brothers were angry at the organisation and left the race.
 Jean Alavoine won the stage, and Eugène Christophe became the new leader in the general classification.

 Alavoine would also win the fifth stage, the longest ever in history at 482 km.